molmod/yaff/doc/howto.rst

    least one atom with four bonds.
  * ``6&@6`` -- a Carbon atom that is part of a six-membered ring.

-There are currently two ways to use the ATSELECT strings in Yaff:
+There are currently three ways to use the ATSELECT strings in Yaff:

 1. Compile the string into a function and use it directly::